New research facilities for DTU Wind Energy

 Supporting future development of green energy

-Two new buildings and refurbishments will accommodate new and customized research facilities for developing green wind energy at DTU Wind Energy.
-NORD is client consultant for Bygningsstyrelsen (Danish State Building Authorities) in team with Sweco and have developed the design for these new experimental facilities in close collaboration with the users.
+Two new buildings and refurbishment will accommodate new and customized research facilities for developing green wind energy at DTU Wind Energy.
+NORD was the client consultant for Bygningsstyrelsen (Danish State Building Authorities) in a team with Sweco and have developed the design for these new experimental facilities in close collaboration with the scientists - the future users.

-“Modern research environments are very complex to design, and it was crucial to involve the researchers and technicians who work in these new facilities on a daily basis."Together with these people and DTU CAS Risø, we have designed the frame-
+“Modern research environments are very complex to design, and it was crucial to involve the researchers and technicians who work in these new facilities on a daily basis.

 DTU Risø Campus is located on a peninsula at Roskilde Fjord.
 The university was originally built in 1956 as a homogeneous entity characterized by low buildings with asymmetric profiles and yellow bricks.
 The project has focused on, as far as possible, preserving and rebuilding the existing buildings and integrating the new buildings in the campus architecture.

-BAM Danmark, CCO, Norconsult won the build contract and will execute the project.
+BAM Danmark, CCO, Norconsult won the build contract and has executed the project.